SoftInstigate/restheart-website/docs/develop/packaging.md

 $ java -server -jar foo.jar conf.yml
 ```

-**Important**: RESTHeart is distributed under the AGPL, so you are obliged to distribute the software that use and/or embeds RESTHeart under the AGPL itself.
-SoftInstigate sells commercial licenses that overcome this limitation.
+**Important**: RESTHeart is distributed under the AGPL, so you are obliged to distribute the software that use and/or embeds RESTHeart under the AGPL itself. <a target="_blank" href="https://www.softinstigate.com/it/">SoftInstigate</a> sells commercial licenses that overcome this limitation.

 ``` xml